gobeyondidentity/customer-docs/docs/support/support.md

 Beyond Identity Support Site
 =========================
-See the [Beyond Identity Suppot site] (https://www.beyondidentity.com/support) for information on:
+See the [Beyond Identity Support site](https://www.beyondidentity.com/support) for information on:

 *	Creating a support ticket